nsandman/node-ytas/README.md

 <br /><br />

 #Installation
 Installation is fairly simple.
 Just download or clone all the files into a folder anywhere.
 Make sure you have both node and npm installed.
-If you are unsure run the command <code>which node</code> and then <code>which npm</code>.
+If you are unsure, run the command <code>which node</code> and then <code>which npm</code>.
 If you get something like <code>/usr/local/bin/node</code>, it is installed.
 If a blank line comes up and then it prompts you to write a new command, node is not installed.
 Simply go to [http://www.nodejs.org](http://nodejs.org/) and install it from there.

 After node and npm are installed, navigate to the directory YTAS was saved to using the <code>cd</code> command.
 Run: